Accounting policies

 - the ability to reliably measure the expenditure attributable to the intangible asset during its development.

-Amortisation of intangible assets with a finite useful life is recognised on a straight-line basis and reported under functional costs.
+Amortisation of intangible assets with a finite useful life is recognised on a straight-line basis and, with the exception of the amortisation expense on capitalised development costs, is reported under functional costs.
 The impairment losses on intangible assets are reported under other expenses.

 The useful lives shown in > TABLE 050 are applied in determining the carrying amounts of other intangible assets.